WGBH-MLA/AAPB2/app/views/exhibits/native-narratives.md

 The [second section](/exhibits/native-narratives/termination-relocation-restoration), on United States policies of termination, tribal restoration, and urban relocation, discusses how commercial and public news outlets depicted Native peoples in ways that ignored their perspectives of current events and history.
 The [third section](/exhibits/native-narratives/aim) provides a brief history of the American Indian Movement (AIM) and programs with interviews of prominent AIM leaders.
 News outlets, both commercial and public, often do not report on issues significant to Native peoples.
 News coverage, however, is not uniform, and local and national coverage of Native communities widely differs.
 The programs featured in the second and third sections illustrate the frustration that many Native peoples have had over their representation in the news.
 Additionally, the sections provide radio and television programs that feature Native Americans speaking about issues important to them and their communities.

-The [fourth section, “Native Americans in Contemporary News,”](/exhibits/native-narratives/contemporary-news) focuses on Native owned and operated news outlets such as *National Native News* and other public broadcasting news programs that provide programming either for or about Native communities.
-The [last section, “Visual Sovereignty: Native Created Media,”](/exhibits/native-narratives/visual-sovereignty) spotlights documentaries and other types of public radio and television programs made by and for Native Americans.
+The [fourth section, "Native Americans in Contemporary News,"](/exhibits/native-narratives/contemporary-news) focuses on Native owned and operated news outlets such as *National Native News* and other public broadcasting news programs that provide programming either for or about Native communities.
+The [last section, "Visual Sovereignty: Native Created Media,"](/exhibits/native-narratives/visual-sovereignty) spotlights documentaries and other types of public radio and television programs made by and for Native Americans.

 <table class="exhibit-image">
 <caption align="bottom" class="exhibit-caption">Mediak training from Alaska Federation of Natives: Youth and Elders Conference.
 Provided by Koahnic Broadcast Corporation.</caption>